msfeldstein/three-vive-controller/README.md

 Use the Vive's controller in ThreeJS webVR applications.
 It will render a nice model for it, and give it an event based API.

+Try the [demo](https://msfeldstein.github.io/three-vive-controller/demo/) in a webVR enabled browser

 ### Installation

 `npm install --save three-vive-controller`